kwhite2/git/lessons.md

 # Staging and Committing Changes

-Git's primary function is version control, or to track a project as it exists at different points in time.
-Now that we have a file to track—our markdown syllabus—let's use Git to save the current state of the repository as it exists now.
+Git's primary function is version control, or to track a project as it exists at particular points in time.
+Now that we have a file to track—our `syllabus.md`—let's use Git to save the current state of the repository as it exists now.

 ## A Metaphor for Adding and Committing